OlivierLD/raspberry-coffee/I2C.SPI/PWM.md

 ```

-Once you have determined the appropriate min and max value, you also have the `int` values
+Once you have determined the appropriate min and max values, you also have the `int` values
 to feed the `setPWM` with.

 ---